singhsidhukuldeep/Generative-Adversarial-Network-GAN/README.md

-# Generative-Adversarial-Network-GAN-
+# Generative Adversarial Network (GAN)

+## What is GAN?

-Generative adversarial networks (GANs) are deep neural net architectures comprised of two nets, pitting one against the other (thus the “adversarial”).
+A generative adversarial network (GAN) is a type of construct in neural network technology that offers a lot of potential in the world of artificial intelligence.
+A generative adversarial network is composed of two neural networks: a generative network and a discriminative network, pitting one against the other (thus the “adversarial”).